Estimated time to 100%: 15 Hours.

 - Support is based around placing automated turrets to protect the uplinks.
 They also have a shield you can place to protect a player or a turret.

 While this is technically a co-op mode, it is entirely possible to play rounds of Intercept alone.
 In fact, if you don’t have any friends to play with, chances are you won’t find anyone through matchmaking.
 To play a game solo, simply search any playlist and hope nobody else joins.
-Thankfully, you can earn 11 of the 12 trophies in solo games.
+Thankfully, you can earn six of the seven trophies in solo games.
 You will not be able to earn Necromancer, as it requires you to revive your teammates.
-The Co-op Captain trophy is easier and generally faster when playing with a group, but once you get the hang of the mode, winning games alone won’t be much of a challenge.
+Co-op Captain is easier and generally faster when playing with a group, but once you get the hang of the mode, winning games alone won’t be much of a challenge.

 Get 250 kills with the Assault’s Breacher automatic shotgun in co-op